Ever wondered how much it costs to have a baby?

 Improve your physical health

-According to one study, the mean total costs of maternity were 23% higher for overweight women.
+According to studies, the mean total costs of maternity were 23% higher for overweight women.
 Improving your physical health can lower the risk of costly complications.

 Get an insurance package that covers pregnancy